shaneliuyx/ssm/README.md

 Steps to set up:

-Define the AWS Region.
+1. Define the AWS Region.

-Before utilizing the "SSH Port FWD" feature, execute the "Set Port FWD Vars" command.
+2. Before utilizing the "SSH Port FWD" feature, execute the "Set Port FWD Vars"

-Prior to using the "SSH Socks PXY" function, initiate the "Set Socks PXY Vars" command.
+3. Prior to using the "SSH Socks PXY" function, initiate the "Set Socks PXY Vars"

-This translation provides a clearer understanding of the instructions and requirements.